Scavengah/SoundCloudTrackCommentWebScraper/README.md

 # SoundCloudTrackCommentWebScraper
-Python script to print all comments from a Soundcloud Track to .csv file.
+Python script to print all comments from a SoundCloud Track to a .csv file.
+Made with the 'Selenium' package.

 #1 Make sure your chrome driver file path is correct
 #2 Paste url under url section